Master's Tuition Program

-The intent of the CHRI Master’s Tuition Program (MTP) is to support those planning to pursue a career as a physician scientist, spending the majority of their time doing NIH funded basic or clinical research related to maternal and child health (MCH).
-The CHRI project serves as the MS thesis project.
+The Stanford Maternal and Child Health Research Institute (MCHRI) Master’s Tuition Program (MTP) supports those planning to pursue a career as a physician scientist, spending the majority of their time doing NIH funded basic or clinical research related to maternal and child health (MCH).
+The MCHRI project serves as the MS thesis project.

 We expect applicants to pursue MS in health research policy, clinical research, epidemiology, or similar in support of the intent of the funding mechanism.
-All projects must be significantly related to the health of expectant mothers and children.
+These include: MS program in Epidemiology and Clinical Research; MS program in Health Services Research; Other MS programs on or off Stanford campus that meet the theme of the MTP program.

 RFA and Guidelines